Porthcurno, Pedn Vounder and Penberth Cove circular walk

 The plant has a symbiotic relationship with cyanobacteria which live between its cells.
 The cyanobacteria, also known as "blue-green algae", are photosynthetic and also supply the host plant with nitrogen which allows it to colonise poor soils.

-15. Cross the stile and follow the right hedge of the field to a stile.
+15. Cross the stile and follow the path between the hedge and fence to a stile.

 The fields here are sometimes used for crops such as wheat.